 Call Our Baltimore Limo Accident Victim’s Attorney for a Free Case Consultation

 If you were involved in a limo crash, you could be left with serious injuries and disabilities that require substantial compensation.
 Especially if you lost a loved one in the crash, you might be entitled to file a lawsuit to seek damages for your losses.
-For a free legal consultation on your case, call the experienced Baltimore limo accident and injury attorneys at the Law Offices of Randolph Rice today.
+For a free legal consultation on your case, call the experienced Baltimore limo accident and injury attorneys at Rice, Murtha & Psoras today.
 Our phone number is (410) 694-7291.